outpaddling/auto-admin/README.md

 ## Installing

-The preferred installation method is using a package manager such as FreeBSD ports or [pkgsrc](https://pkgsrc.org), a high-quality cross-platform package manager with an extensive package collection that works on virtually any POSIX platform.
-Packages may exist in other package managers as well, but we maintain a FreeBSD port and a pkgsrc package and update them regularly with new releases.
-New pkgsrc users may want to try out [auto-pkgsrc-setup](https://github.com/outpaddling/auto-admin/blob/master/User-scripts/auto-pkgsrc-setup), a simple script to guide you through a pkgsrc installation.
-Auto-pkgsrc-setup is actually part of auto-admin, but designed to run independently to solve the chicken-egg problem of getting pkgsrc running before auto-admin is installed.
+The preferred installation method is using a package manager such as FreeBSD ports or [dreckly](https://github.com/drecklypkg/dreckly), a high-quality cross-platform package manager with an extensive package collection that works on virtually any POSIX platform.
+Packages may exist in other package managers as well, but we maintain a FreeBSD port and a dreckly package and update them regularly with new releases.
+New dreckly users may want to try out [auto-dreckly-setup](https://github.com/outpaddling/auto-admin/blob/master/User-scripts/auto-dreckly-setup), a simple script to guide you through a dreckly installation.
+Auto-dreckly-setup is actually part of auto-admin, but designed to run independently to solve the chicken-egg problem of getting dreckly running before auto-admin is installed.

 It is also possible, but not recommended, to perform a "caveman install" by downloading the source from Github and running "make install".